Self-Publishing

 Writing Groups

-Joining a peer group of writers is a really ideal way to keep your work going, get feedback and positive support.
+Joining a peer group of writers is an ideal way to keep your work going, get feedback and positive support.
 It’s invaluable and we really recommend it.
-Here are some websites that collate other writing groups, but it’s worth searching on Facebook or Google as well since...
+Directories Here are some websites that collate writing groups (mostly face-to-face but some online).
+It’s also worth searching online for...

 Finished your book?
 Amazing.
 You can either start looking for a literary agent to represent your book to publishers, or try another route and enter it into a competition.
 These are especially good for collections of short stories, as not many agents or publishers are keen on them...